DataDog/documentation/content/en/account_management/saml/azure.md

   text: "Configuring Teams & Organizations with Multiple Accounts"
 ---

-Below is a step by step guide to configure Azure AD as a SAML IdP within Datadog. **Note**: an Azure AD premium subscription is required.
+Follow these steps to configure Azure AD as a SAML identity provider (IdP) within Datadog. **Note**: An Azure AD premium subscription is required.

 ## Configuration
 ### Azure